maswiebe/maswiebe.github.io/assets/cook_replication.md

 Decomposing by region, we see that the Midwest and Mid-Atlantic regions are relatively overrepresented, while the West is relatively underrepresented.[^3]
 ![](https://michaelwiebe.com/assets/cook_replication/obs_region.png){:width="80%"}

 This nonrandom pattern of missingness, combined with the low coverage of the full sample, severely undermines the external validity of the results.
+This dataset is not representative of the U.S. over 1870-1940.

 To make this concrete, consider the riots variable.
 There are 35 riots in the time series data, but only 5 in the panel data.
 Similarly, there are 290 new segregation laws in the time series data, but only 19 in the panel data.[^4]